AwalaApp/specs/rs007-pohttp.md

 In some cases, it may also be desirable for a relaying gateway to expose an HTTP interface so it can collect parcels from certain endpoints.
 For example, a Shell script in a legacy system could use `curl` to deliver parcels.

-Given the nature of the underlying protocol, this binding can only be used when the target is a [host node](rs000-core.md#addressing) -- That is, the HTTP server can only be a host endpoint or a host gateway.
+Given the nature of the underlying protocol, this binding can only be used when the target is a [public node](rs000-core.md#addressing) -- That is, the HTTP server can only be a public endpoint or gateway.

 ## Binding hint

 The [hint](rs000-core.md#addressing) for this binding MUST be `http`.
-For example, `rneh+http:api.example.com/relaynet` would be a valid [host endpoint](rs000-core.md#endpoint-messaging-protocol) address and it would correspond to the HTTP URL `https://api.example.com/relaynet` (note the `https` scheme).
+For example, `rne+http://api.example.com/relaynet` would be a valid [public endpoint](rs000-core.md#endpoint-messaging-protocol) address and it would correspond to the HTTP URL `https://api.example.com/relaynet` (note the `https` scheme).

 ## Operations

 ### Parcel Collection

 A user gateway MAY allow its endpoints to collect parcels using this binding.
-Host endpoints and relaying gateways MUST NOT support this functionality.
+Public endpoints and relaying gateways MUST NOT support this functionality.

 Collecting parcels involves two steps: